Mince together 6 Italian jarred anchovy filets and 1 tbs. capers. 1 to 1 proportion. Set aside.

 We use a lot of garlic, you can use less.
 Never use salted butter.
 Clams have enough.
 The star is the sauce, finished by the nectar of the little necks.

-In a small bowl, whisk together 1 cup plain yogurt, 3 tbs. crushed dill weed, juice of 1/2 lemon, ground white pepper to taste.
-Cover and refrigerate for an hour or more.
+In a small bowl, whisk together 1 cup plain yogurt, 3 tsp. crushed dill weed, juice of 1/2 lemon, ground white pepper to taste.

 A flat fish native to Northern Europe.
 It is neither truly sole, nor lemon-flavored.
 The name is a French derivative which describes the outer scales of the fish and its shallow waters habitat.